ajoshiusc/scikit-missing/RESEARCH_PAPER.md

 3. **Model mismatch**: Imputation objectives may not align with classification goals
 4. **Computational overhead**: Requires separate preprocessing pipeline

+### 1.1 Prior Work and Motivation

+The problem of missing data in SVMs has been addressed in several previous works:

+- **Pelckmans et al. (2005)** first systematically addressed missing values in SVM classifiers, proposing distance-based imputation and probabilistic approaches [6].
+- **Chechik et al. (2008)** introduced a max-margin framework for classification with absent features, providing theoretical foundations [7].
+- **Williams et al. (2007)** developed a Bayesian approach to incomplete data classification [8].
+- **Smola et al. (2005)** explored kernel methods for missing variables in early work [9].

+However, these approaches either require complex optimization procedures, lack comprehensive kernel design, or don't fully preserve the computational efficiency of standard SVMs.

+### 1.2 Our Contribution

-We propose a direct approach that modifies the kernel function in Support Vector Machines to handle missing data natively, eliminating the need for imputation while preserving the theoretical guarantees and computational efficiency of SVMs.
+We propose a **direct kernel-based approach** that modifies the kernel function in Support Vector Machines to handle missing data natively.
+Our key contributions build upon and extend this prior work:

+1. **Novel kernel design**: We introduce two practical kernel families (Expected Value and Cross-Correlation) that are computationally efficient and theoretically sound
+2. **Unified framework**: A modular implementation that allows easy experimentation with different missing data strategies
+3. **Theoretical analysis**: Formal proofs of kernel validity, consistency, and generalization bounds
+4. **Comprehensive evaluation**: Empirical validation showing improved performance over imputation-based approaches
+5. **Open implementation**: Full scikit-learn compatible implementation with extensive documentation

+This work synthesizes ideas from the prior literature into a practical, theoretically-grounded framework that eliminates the need for imputation while preserving the theoretical guarantees and computational efficiency of SVMs.

 ### 1.1 Contributions